qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-deep-learning-review.md

 *Key Contributions*:

-* Introduce end to end convolutional networks for segmentation
+* Popularize the use of end to end convolutional networks for semantic segmentation
 * Re-purpose imagenet pretrained networks for segmentation
 * Upsample using *deconvolutional* layers
 * Introduce skip connections to improve over the coarseness of upsampling